qdf/AMLSim/README.md

 # Fixes and TODO on Functionalities
 - Less Hard Coded Information within property files
-  - make this more user friendly, i.e. so people can specific within docker file instead of property files
+  - make this more user friendly, i.e. so people can specify within docker file instead of property files

 # Dependencies
 - Java 8